Updated – Originally published January 3, 2024

 Any anonymous user can direct message (DM) another user without the recipient accepting an invite first.
 This means anyone can send explicit text, pictures, or videos to your teen without their consent.
 There are chat options that can stop random messages, but the standard setting is to allow messages from anyone.

-While its terms and conditions have rules that are very similar to other social platforms, Kik’s anonymity, coupled with minimal usage tracking makes enforcement of their policies problematic.
+While its terms and conditions have rules that are very similar to other social platforms, Kik’s anonymity, coupled with minimal usage tracking makes enforcement of its policies problematic.

-An anonymous messaging platform with dating app functionality that is also heavily marketed to teens is a recipe for problems.
-Your teen could think they’re talking to a like-minded peer, when they could be a victim of catfishing, or grooming by a sexual predator.
+An anonymous messaging platform with promiscuity galore that is also heavily marketed to teens is a recipe for problems.
+Your teen could think they’re talking to a like-minded peer when they could be a victim of catfishing, or grooming by a sexual predator.

 As one CBS report made disturbingly clear, Kik is an especially dangerous site when it comes to sexual predators.
 One convicted predator, who spent 10 years in prison for molestation, called Kik “a predator’s paradise.”